tombatossals/angular-leaflet-directive/README.md

-# Angular Leaflet Directive - WORK IN PROFRESS (WIP)
+# Angular Leaflet Directive - WORK IN PROGRESS (WIP)

 [AngularJS](http://angularjs.org/) directive for the [Leaflet](http://www.leafletjs.com/) Javascript
 Library.
 This software aims to easily embed maps managed by Leaflet on your project.